-I am a 4th year PhD student at NYU's CILVR Lab and Center for Data Science.
-My research focuses on better understanding the reinforcement learning (RL) framework, and developing better RL algorithms.
+I am a 5th year PhD candidate at NYU's CILVR Lab and Center for Data Science.
+My research largely focuses on better understanding the reinforcement learning (RL) framework, and developing better RL algorithms.

 A few questions I've been thinking about:

-• How to build agents that efficiently explores and autonomously learns a useful model of the world?
+• How to build agents that efficiently explore and autonomously discover a useful model of the world?

 • How to design efficient and scalable RL algorithms with a minimal bag of tricks?